-In part one, we looked at how to identify important life decisions to write about.
+In Important Life Decisions: Writing your Stories, we looked at how to identify important life decisions to write about.
 In this post, we’ll look at the stories behind the choices we made.

 The story behind a difficult decision can be as important (and interesting) as the decision itself.
 Great stories result from examining difficult decisions in hind-sight, relating how you arrived at your choices.
 In fact, this is a common theme among best-selling memoirs.
 (Click here for examples.)